HackYourFuture/HTML-CSS/Week1/MAKEME.md

 ## SUBMIT YOUR HOMEWORK!

 After you've finished your todo list it's time to show us what you got!
+The homework that needs to be submitted is the following:

+1. The CLI challenge
+2. The Digital Resume

-Go through the [guide](../hand-in-homework-guide.md) to learn how to submit your homework.
+Upload both in a repository to GitHub and then upload the link to Trello.
+Go through the [guide](../hand-in-homework-guide.md) to learn how to do this.

 _Deadline Saturday 23.59 CET_